XinChenCSC/Big_Data_Spark/README.md

 # Big_Data_Spark

-A visualization of Visit Pattern for all food stores in NYC by using Pyspark and Hue (https://data.cusp.nyu.edu)
+A visualization of Visit Pattern for all food stores in NYC by using Pyspark, Colab and Hue.